Party pups: Tips to bring your pet to a gathering

 First: Make sure your pup wants to tag along!

 Not every dog enjoys every situation.
-And that's okay!
+That's okay!
 Click here to read our article on deciding whether you should take your pup to a gathering in the first place.

 Set your dog up for success ahead of time

-Once you've decided your dog will benefit from coming with you — either in-the-moment enjoyment or building skills for the future — a little preparation can go a long way.
+Once you've decided your dog will benefit from coming with you—either in-the-moment enjoyment or future skill building—a little preparation goes a long way.

 Pack a few familiar supplies